 The Continuum of Care is a unique and comprehensive public-private partnership.
 It calls for all stakeholders within a community to be involved in shaping solutions to homelessness.
 They identify the needs, assess existing resources, and prioritize projects needing funding.
 State and local government officials, non-profit homeless providers including faith-based and other community organizations, foundations, businesses, hospitals, law enforcement, schools, and homeless and formerly homeless persons are all part of the Continuum of Care.
-Over 3,700 jurisdictions participate in the Continuum of Care process, representing over 92 percent of the U.S. population.
+Over 3,900 jurisdictions participate in the Continuum of Care process, representing over 95 percent of the U.S. population.
 The skills, abilities, and resources of each stakeholder are maximized and leveraged to make a visible difference within their community.
-Both bills would codify this concept, which was created by HUD through administrative means.
+Both bills would codify this approach, which was created by HUD through administrative means.

 A significant enhancement in these bills would add prevention as an eligible funding activity.
-Prevention is a key part of solving homelessness, and is an important element in both bills.
-The proposed legislation would allow projects to spend HUD funds on prevention activities, such as utility payments or rental assistance, for persons at risk of becoming homeless.
-This way, HUD can help keep people in their homes and prevent people from actually becoming homeless.
-Not only would this reduce additional, unnecessary costs on a city's homeless system, but it would improve continuity of housing for individuals and families, improving their ability to function as productive members of society.
+Prevention is a key part of solving homelessness and is an important element in both bills.
+The proposed legislation would allow projects to spend up to 15% of HUD funds on prevention activities, such as utility payments or rental assistance, for persons at risk of becoming homeless.
+This way, HUD can help keep people in their homes and prevent them from actually becoming homeless.
+Not only would this reduce additional, unnecessary costs on homeless systems, but it would improve continuity of housing for individuals and families, improving their ability to function as productive members of society.

 In HUD's current competitive grant programs, applicants must explain and document their efforts to prevent homelessness.
-By allowing the Continuum programs to fund homelessness prevention, both bills would place greater emphasis on its importance.
+Both bills place greater emphasis on its importance by encouraging the Continuums of Care to fund homelessness prevention.